quantumsand/quantumsand/README.md

 Quantum Sand is under the AGPLv3 and CC BY-SA 4.0 licenses.

+Non-intrusive privacy-focused geospatial ads are planned within Quantum Sand.
+The objective is to avoid annoying adverts getting in the way of the learning.

 ## Storytelling

 Within the storytelling of Quantum Sand, the main characters who teach Xenia and Andrew, are Chinese and Japanese.